-Health will require additional staffing for the lab, the epidemiology unit, data management, public health nursing, program management and budget oversight to support these expanded testing initiatives.
+Health will require additional staffing for the lab, the epidemiology unit, data management, public health nursing, program management, communications, and budget oversight to support these expanded testing initiatives.
 Health's staffing expansion is currently occurring from within, as staff are deployed from other parts of our department.
-Health anticipates the need to hire nine additional staff (listed below).
+Health is working to hire sixteen additional staff per the submitted workplan.
 Health will work with the Department of Human Resources to create a waiver from the current hiring freeze to allow the Department to hire the following additional full-time staff: